proofzero/rollupid/docs/README.md

 Because of these overrides and the above configuration, currently 3ID is the default space and all docs are redirected to `https://docs.threeid.xyz`.

+### Workflow

+`main` is rendered to the `3ID Next` space, which is not published publically.
+This lets you preview documentation changes through Github Actions on your PRs that land to `main`.

+Merging/rebasing/forcing `main` into `docs/main` will publish live to `https://docs.threeid.xyz`.